PipeWire/wireplumber/docs/rst/daemon/configuration/conf_file.rst

      PipeWire modules can also be loaded as :ref:`components <config_components_and_profiles>`, which may be preferrable since it allows you to load them conditionally based on the profile and component dependencies.

+  .. admonition:: Remember

+     Modules listed in *context.modules* are always loaded before attempting a connection to the PipeWire daemon, while modules listed in *wireplumber.components* are always loaded after the connection is established.
+It is important to load the PipeWire protocol-native module and any extensions (such as module-metadata) in the *context.modules* section, so that the connection can be done properly.

   Each module is described by a JSON object containing the module's *name*, its arguments (*args*) and a combination of *flags*, which can be ``ifexists``